js216/mp135_boot/README.md

 - `tfa_falcon`: Use Arm Trusted Firmware (TF-A) to load the Linux kernel without U-Boot, a variant of "falcon mode" boot

-- `remove_optee`: (Work in progress!)
-Remove OP-TEE, reallocating STPMIC1
-  control to the Linux kernel driver, and clock/ETZPC configuration to TF-A.
+- `remove_optee`: Remove OP-TEE, reallocating STPMIC1 control to the Linux kernel driver, and clock/ETZPC/TZC configuration to TF-A.

 ### Author